luckyfengyong/vagrant-swarm/README.md

 # vagrant-swarm
-vagrant script for swarm cluster
+vagrant script for swarm and compose cluster